You have a great email design that catches the attention of your audience and effectively represents your brand.

 Let’s get started!

-1. Like Any Email, the Subject Line Is Important
+1. Like Any Email, the Email Subject Line Is Important

 Since the lead subscribed to your email list, there’s an expectation they’ll open emails they see from you.
 Sure, there’s that expectation, but that doesn’t mean it’s a reality.

 Short and simple win the day here.
-Just look at this example to see what we mean.
+Just look at another of the best welcome email examples to see what we mean.

 Image courtesy of OptinMonster